Michael Stivic: Character overview

+A staunch pacifist, Michael was never being shy about speaking out against the Vietnam War throughout the series.
+However, he would eventually find himself questioning his pacifism in 1977 following an incident where he had to resort to punching in order to save a woman from being strangled to death.
+The same year, Michael decided to no longer discuss the Vietnam War.

-Mike accepts a faculty position at UCSB and he and Gloria move to Santa Barbara, California, at the end of the 1977–78 season (at which time Reiner and Struthers ceased to be regulars on the show).
+Mike accepts a faculty position at the University of California, Santa Barbara, and he and Gloria move to California at the end of the 1977–78 season (at which time Reiner and Struthers ceased to be regulars on the show).
 They appear in a Christmas episode during the 1978–79 season, in which Archie, Edith, and Edith's niece Stephanie visit Michael and Gloria, exposing the fact that the couple have secretly separated due to troubles in their marriage, including Gloria's infidelity with one of Michael's college faculty colleagues.
 Though they seemingly resolve their differences during this episode, a Thanksgiving visit by Mike and Gloria during the 1979-80 season of Archie Bunker's Place shows that the Stivics' marriage is still troubled, exacerbated by Michael having lost his job after he and Gloria participate in a nude protest at a proposed nuclear power plant site and are arrested.
 This is the last appearance of the Michael Stivic character.

 Michael Stivic does not appear in the 1982 spin-off series Gloria, which starred Sally Struthers.
 Initially, Reiner had been asked to participate in the series and resurrect his Michael Stivic character, but he declined.
-It is explained on the show that Michael left his wife and young son Joey (then played by Christian Jacobs) to live in a California commune with one of his students—whom Gloria described as "the homecoming queen, a girl named Muffy"—and is in the process of going through a bitter divorce.
-At the beginning of the series (September 1982), it has been 63 days since Michael walked out on Gloria; he calls to invite her to the commune, but things deteriorate quickly when he claims Gloria is incapable holding a job or of supporting herself and Joey.
+The separation occurred by February 1982, with Gloria briefly returning home to 704 Hauser Street around this time.
+It was explained on different occasions in 1982 that Michael left his wife and young son Joey (then played by Christian Jacobs) to live in a California commune with one of his students—whom Gloria described as "the homecoming queen," and in the first episode of Gloria revealed her to also to be "a girl named Muffy"— and is in the process of going through a bitter divorce.
+It was also explained that Michael, having disdain with accepting the 1980s environment and the firmer influence which Ronald Reagan held, wanted to drop out from living in the ordinary world, with Gloria being more willing to accept it regardless of its challenges.
+At the beginning of the series Gloria (September 1982), it has been 63 days since Michael walked out on Gloria; he calls to invite her to the commune, but things deteriorate quickly when he claims Gloria is incapable of holding a job or of supporting herself and Joey.
 By the end of the series (spring 1983), the divorce is final.